1991 World Series: Game 7

 The Braves went down in order in the top of the ninth, as Morris retired Brian Hunter, Greg Olson, and Lemke.
 The Twins, with a chance to win the game in their final at-bat, led off with a Chili Davis single.
 After Jarvis Brown came in to run for Davis, Harper attempted to move him over with a bunt down the first base line.
 Stanton misstepped coming to play the bunt, allowing Harper to reach base without a play.
 To make matters worse for Atlanta, Stanton's misstep caused him to strain a muscle in his back, and he had to be removed from the game.
 Cox was forced to bring in Alejandro Peña to pitch to Shane Mack.
 Despite his earlier struggles, Peña induced a ground ball double play from Mack to record the first two outs.
 He then gave Mike Pagliarulo an intentional walk and struck out pinch hitter Paul Sorrento for the last out, marking the third time in the series that a game would be decided in extra innings.

 Refusing to come out of the game, Morris pitched the top of the tenth.
 A Twin Cities sportswriter wrote that on that night, "[Morris] could have outlasted Methuselah."
 He successfully rebuffed several attempts by Kelly to remove him during the game, and was supported by pitching coach Dick Such.
 Confronted with Morris's insistence on pitching the 10th, Kelly is purported to have said, "Oh hell.
 It's only a game."
 And as he had been for most of the night, Morris was effective, retiring Jeff Blauser, Smith, and Pendleton in order.
 Morris threw 126 pitches in the game.
 Smoltz later said that if he had had the experience Morris had at the time, he might also have tried to argue his way out of being removed from the game when he got in trouble in the 8th, but as a young and fairly inexperienced pitcher, he didn't feel he had the standing to argue with Cox the way Morris did with Kelly.
-(Though this admission shows Smoltz’s competitive fire, the truth is this would have made no difference in the actual game situation, because Smoltz was removed on the second mound visit of an inning—a circumstance under which a manager is required by the rules to remove the pitcher.)